 - This cranberry bread is a sandwich-type bread so you need to use the “basic” bread setting.
 You should not use the “quick bread” or “cake” settings that are often used for sweet quick breads like banana bread.

-- Optional – If you would like to make the dough in your bread machine but finish baking it in your oven, you should visit our oven-baked Cranberry Walnut Bread Recipe.
+- Optional – If you would like to make the dough in your bread machine but finish baking it in your oven, you should visit my oven-baked Cranberry Walnut Bread Recipe.
 It is the “oven version” of this bread machine cranberry walnut bread recipe.
 This method allows you to avoid a bread machine mixing paddle hole and the bread machine “block” loaf shape.

 - Optional – If you would like to add more fiber to this bread, you can replace 1 cup of bread flour with 1 cup of old fashioned oat flakes or 1 cup of whole wheat flour.
 Therefore, instead of 3 cups of bread flour, you would use 2 cups of bread flour and 1 cup of old fashioned oat flakes (or whole wheat flour).
+However, you still need the bread flour in order to make a soft bread with “rise” (so I wouldn’t go below the 2 cups of bread flour).

 - For safety reasons, when adding the chopped walnuts & dried cranberries, you should not put your hands inside a bread machine.
 Moreover, you should always wear oven mitts when dealing with a bread machine because the interior can get quite hot.